exoplatform/exo-documentation/docs/Installation.rst

 		  -  Upgrading to a new platform version will require a new  registration.

-		  -  For the Enterprise edition, it is possible to skip the registration completely by unlocking it with :ref:`an official key <EETrial.unlock.UnlockKey>`.
+		  -  For the Enterprise edition, it is possible to skip the registration completely by unlocking it with :ref:`an official key <EnterpriseEdition.unlock.UnlockKey>`.

 		  -  If the authorization process failed, try to redo the registration or contact `our support team <https://community.exoplatform.com/portal/intranet/>`__ for more details.

-.. _EETrial.admins:
+.. _EnterpriseEdition.admins:

 Setting up the admin accounts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~